Student Right to Know: Safety for the Campus Community

 Student Health Services

 Community Education Center (626) 585-3016, Room 122

 Students may be expelled, suspended or placed on probation for acts committed on campus or at campus-related events.
 The causes for suspension and expulsion listed in California Education Code 76033 include assault, battery, or any threat of force or violence upon a student or college personnel and the willful misconduct which results in injury or death to a student or college personnel.
 In compliance with federal and state laws and regulations, victims of violent crimes, including sexual assault, are to be informed whenever information regarding disciplinary action taken by the university is included in a student's file.
 Within three days victims are to be informed of the results of the disciplinary action and any appeal.
 The victim is required to keep the results of the disciplinary action and appeal confidential.
 For further information, contact the Vice President of Student and Learning Services 585-7071

 "Hate violence" as defined in the statute "means any act of physical intimidation or physical harassment, physical force or physical violence, or the threat of physical force or physical violence, that is directed against any person or group of persons because of the ethnicity, race, national origin, religion, sex, sexual orientation, disability, or political/religious beliefs of that person or group".
-Incidents of hate violence can be reported to the campus police , Counseling and Psychological Services, and the Student Affairs Office.
+Incidents of hate violence can be reported to the campus police , Counseling and Personal Counseling, and the Student Affairs Office.
 The College does not condone hate violence and is charged with ensuring that the rights guaranteed by state law and the U.S. Constitution are protected for all people regardless of their ethnicity, race, national origin, religion, sex, sexual orientation, disability, or political/religious beliefs.

 REGISTERED SEX OFFENDERS